dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly-deployment-layout.md

 * `PublishBlazorBootStaticWebAsset`: The list of files to publish for the Blazor app.
 * `BundlePath`: The path where the bundle is written.
-* `Extension`: The new publish extensions to include in the build.
+* `Extension`: The new Publish Extensions to include in the build.

 The following example `BundleBlazorAssets` class is a starting point for further customization:

-* The `Execute` method, where the bundle is created from the following three types of files:
+* In the `Execute` method, the bundle is created from the following three types of files:
   * JavaScript files (`dotnet.js`)
   * WASM files (`dotnet.wasm`)
-  * App DLLs.
+  * App DLLs (`*.dll`).
 * A `multipart/form-data` bundle is created.
 Each file is added to the bundle with its respective descriptions via the [Content-Disposition header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Disposition) and the [Content-Type header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Type).
 * After the bundle is created, the bundle is written to a file.
-* Finally, build is configured for the extension.
+* Finally, the build is configured for the extension.
 The following code creates an extension item and adds it to the `Extension` property.
 Each extension item contains three pieces of data:
   * The path to the extension file.
   * The URL path relative to the root of the Blazor WebAssembly app.
   * The name of the extension, which groups the files produced by a given extension.
-The name is used to refer to the extension later.

 After accomplishing the preceding goals, the MSBuild task is created for customizing the Blazor publish output.
 Blazor takes care of gathering the extensions and making sure that the extensions are copied to the correct location in the publish output folder.
 The same optimizations (for example, compression) are applied to the JavaScript, WASM, and DLL files as Blazor applies to other files.